 Karlan Ahearne-Grant is brimming with confidence after scoring two goals in as many games, writes Louis Mendez.

-The Charlton academy graduate, 20, had failed to find the net in his previous 42 Addicks appearances – most of which came from the bench – before his late equaliser against Peterborough last Tuesday.
+The 20-year-old Charlton academy graduate had failed to find the net in his previous 42 Addicks appearances, most of which came from the bench, before his late equaliser against Peterborough last Tuesday.

-He followed up his dramatic leveller against the Posh with a poacher’s finish in Sunday’s 3-1 FA Cup loss at AFC Wimbledon.
+He followed up his dramatic leveller against the Posh with a poacher’s finish to haul the Addicks onto terms in the FA Cup tie at AFC Wimbledon – although they would eventually go on to crash out of the competition after losing 3-1.

-“That goal [against Peterborough] gave me a lot of confidence,” said Ahearne-Grant.
+“That goal gave me a lot of confidence,” said Ahearne-Grant of his goal against Peterborough.

 “Not scoring in however many games was hard for me.
-I was coming on at times and you felt like you aren’t going to score, so it was difficult at times.
-But I’ve never doubted myself.”
+I was coming on at times and you felt like you ain’t going to score, so it was difficult at times.
+But I always believe in myself, I’ll keep believing in myself.
+I know I’ll get the goals because I’m confident.
+Hopefully you can see that I’m trying to get in the right areas.
+I’ve just got to keep going now.
+I’ve never doubted myself.

-The former England under-19 international, who has been plying his trade as part of an attacking three behind the striker, has not set himself any goal targets for the campaign.
+The former England u19 man, who has been plying his trade as part of the three behind the striker for Karl Robinson’s side this term, hasn’t set himself any goal targets for the campaign.

-“No, I just take each day as it comes,” he said.
+“No, I just take each day as it comes,” he said when asked if he had any number of goals that he’s aiming for this year.

 Subscribe to Blog via Email